-Initially recognized with the Medal of Honor during the war, Fox’s actions in Italy ultimately led to him receiving the honor over 50 years later.
+Initially denied with the Medal of Honor during the war, Fox’s actions in Italy ultimately led to him receiving the honor over 50 years later.
 Though he faced segregation and discrimination at home and in the Army, Fox displayed gallantry and bravery in service to a country that did not treat him equally.
-Fox’s actions at Sommocolina saved the lives of his fellow Soldiers and demonstrated the valor of the African-American Soldiers to serve in World War II.
+Fox’s actions at Sommocolinia saved the lives of his fellow Soldiers and demonstrated the valor of the African American Soldiers to serve in World War II.

 Photograph: Congressional Medal of Honor Society